Paralympics reverses course and bans Russian and Belarusian athletes following outcry

 The Paralympics, an international competition for disabled athletes that is held after the Olympics in the host city, will begin on Friday and conclude on March 13.

-During the Olympics, Russia was under scrutiny over a doping scandal involving 15-year-old figure skating star Kamila Valieva as well as a high-profile visit by Putin to Beijing where he and Chinese President Xi Jinping used the occasion to announce their joint opposition to NATO.
+During the Olympics, Russia was under scrutiny over a doping scandal involving 15-year-old figure skating star Kamila Valieva as well as a high-profile visit by Putin to Beijing, where he and Chinese President Xi Jinping used the occasion to announce their joint opposition to NATO.

 China used its platform as host to rebuff criticism about human rights abuses in Xinjiang and to restate its claims over Taiwan, the self-governing island democracy, but most Olympians heeded the International Olympic Committee’s warnings to keep politics out of sport.
-One exception was Ukrainian skeleton rider Vladyslav Heraskevych who flashed a sign saying, “no war in Ukraine.”
+One exception was Ukrainian skeleton rider Vladyslav Heraskevych who flashed a sign reading, “No war in Ukraine.”

-In his statement, Parson apologized to the affected athletes for the effects of their countries’ action.
+In his statement, Parsons apologized to the affected athletes for the result of their countries’ actions.

 “We are very sorry that you are affected by the decisions your governments took last week in breaching the Olympic Truce.
 You are victims of your governments’ actions,” he said.